oldyew/awesome_python_testing/README.md

   assert result_page.result_count_for_phrase(PHRASE) > 0
 ```

-Rerun the test using `pipenv run python -m pytest`.
+Run the test using `pipenv run python -m pytest`.

-Now, finally, it should run to completion and pass!
+## Running Tests

-The test will take a few second to run because it must wait for page loads.
+You will need a CrossBrowserTesting license to run the tests in this project.
-Chrome should pop up and automatically go though all test steps.
+You can obtain a trial license from https://crossbrowsertesting.com/.
-Try not to interfere with the browser as the test runs.
+Add your username and authentication key to `cbt_config.json`.

-Make sure pytest doesn't report any failures when it completes.
+Tond from the project's root directory:

-Congrats!
-You have completed the guided part of this tutorial!
+    > pipenv run python -m pytest

 ## Independent Exercises